 Build information literacy

 ChatGPT can be a valuable tool to help teachers build information literacy skills in the classroom.
 One example lesson builds directly onto the flipped-classroom approach.
 After students have used ChatGPT to generate a response tailored to their research question, teachers could use this moment to show students how to evaluate the validity, credibility, and veracity of the AI-generated information.
 The CRAAP test is one helpful evaluation tool to help students assess whether online sources are current, relevant, authoritative, accurate, and purposeful.

 Grammar explanations or other things.
 Ask ChatGPT to create a passage, chapter, or book summary for students who need support.
 The tool can also function as a text compactor that analyzes readings and creates more concise and condensed versions

-When students make grammar or other common errors, teachers can direct chat gpt to describe the error with examples
+When students make grammar or other common errors, teachers can direct ChatGPT to describe the error and provide examples.

+For example with facilitating ESL Conversations.
 Students can ask ChatGPT, “Can we have a conversation in a restaurant?
-You can be the server.” and ChatGPT will write the dialogue of the server while the student responds.
+You can be the server and ChatGPT will write the dialogue of the server while the student responds.

 Customize materials for different preferences (simplifying language, adjusting to different reading levels, creating tailored activities for different interests)